Appeal against an enforcement notice

 How to make your appeal against an enforcement notice

-Enforcement Notices can be appealed against.
-See how to appeal against an enforcement notice, on GOV.UK.
-Alternatively, you can use an official form and send your appeal by post or submit it online via the link above.
+Read appeal an enforcement notice on GOV.UK if you own, rent or lawfully occupy the property or land it applies to Enforcement Notices can be appealed against.
+Alternatively, you can use an official form and send your appeal by post or submit it online using the link above.

 Room 4A Kite Wing